imrafaelmerino/JIO/README.md

 ### Why I chose JFR

-"In the world of Java, there has long been a multitude of logging libraries and frameworks, each with its strengths and limitations.
+In the world of Java, there has long been a multitude of logging libraries and frameworks, each with its strengths and limitations.
 However, the introduction of Java Flight Recorder (JFR) has been a game-changer.
 JFR is a native and highly efficient profiling and event recording mechanism embedded within the Java Virtual Machine (JVM).
 Its native integration means it operates seamlessly with your Java applications, imposing minimal performance overhead.
 JFR provides unparalleled visibility into the inner workings of your code, allowing you to capture and analyze events with precision.

 Unlike external logging libraries, JFR doesn't rely on third-party dependencies or introduce additional complexity to
 your projects.
 By using JFR within JIO, you harness the power of this built-in tool to gain deep insights into the
 behavior of your functional effects and expressions, all while keeping your codebase clean and efficient.
 JFR is the